 Can I delay paying my balance?

 We require balance payments at least 8 weeks before departure to allow us to pay parties involved in your holiday.
-Should we be unable to operate your holiday after this, we will endeavour to find an alternative holiday or provide a credit voucher.
-Celtic Trails Ltd. is fully insured for insolvency, inline with PTR regulations, allowing you to pay with confidence.
-If we do not receive full balance payments in accordance with our terms, we reserve the right to cancel your holiday and our cancellation charges, as set out in our Booking Conditions, will apply.
+Should we be unable to operate your holiday after this, we will endeavour to find an alternative holiday or provide credit.
+Celtic Trails Ltd. is fully insured for insolvency, inline with PTR regulations.
+If we do not receive full balance payments in accordance with our terms, we reserve the right to cancel your holiday and our cancellation charges, as set out in our Booking Conditions, may apply.